nibrahim/Hyde/README.md

 	  drafts (this is relative to `hyde-home` and is `_drafts` by default.
 You might want to _ignore_ this directory in `_config.yml` ).
+  * `hyde_images_dir` : The directory which stores images and other assets that you embed in your posts.
+This will be a sub directory of `_drafts` and a top level directory when the post is promoted.
   * `hyde/deploy-command` : The command used to deploy the site. `scp`, `rsync` or whatever else you might please.
   * `hyde/jekyll-command` : The command used to run jekyll to generate the blog.
 You can add bits to take care of rvm for you here.